yo-404/Server-monitoring/Prometheus/installation/README.md

 ### Accessing Prometheus Server

-Prometheus Server can be accessed using the IP of the cluster followed by the assigned `NODEPORT IP`
+Prometheus Server can be accessed using the IP of the cluster followed by the assigned `NODEPORT IP` port

 eg- `192.168.42.9:32123`